Pepsi Brought The UEFA Champions League Final To Life In Nigeria - Nigeria Today

 Probably the biggest moment of the night was the surprise visit of Tiwa Savage to the Lagos experience centre where she thrilled the audience to performances during the half time break.
 Nobody saw that coming!

-The post Pepsi Brought The UEFA Champions League Final To Life In Nigeria appeared first on Vanguard News.
+The post Pepsi Brought The UEFA Champions League Final To Life In Nigeria appeared first on Complete Sports Nigeria.

 Do you something awesome to share with the world?
 Click here to share